 Trauma cover pays a lump sum when you are diagnosed with or suffer a major medical event — such as cancer, heart attack, or stroke.
 Unlike TPD, you don't need to be permanently disabled to claim; a serious diagnosis alone triggers the benefit.

-Many Australians use a Trauma payout to reduce their mortgage balance significantly.
+Many Australians use a Trauma payout to significantly reduce their mortgage balance.
 This lowers the monthly repayment required, relieving financial pressure so they can work part-time or take time away from work to recover fully — without the threat of losing their home in the process.

 A cancer diagnosis, for example, may not prevent you from returning to work eventually — but it can mean months of treatment, reduced capacity, and significant out-of-pocket medical costs.
 Trauma cover is designed precisely for this gap.

-TPD Insurance: A lump sum paid to you if you are permanently disabled and unable to work again.
+♿ TPD Insurance - Lump sum paid to you if you are permanently disabled and unable to work again.

 The Verdict